 The latter will increase the chances of your careers page appearing first on search results.
 Given the wealth of knowledge available online, this will be tremendously beneficial.

-3. Focus on Candidate Evaluations
+3. Focus on candidate evaluations

 This will be an additional step in the hiring procedure.